rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 The plug-in <i>publishes</i> command topics to external devices.
 Usually, after receiving one of these commands, an external device will publish its state.
 The plug-in receives this report by <i>subscribing</i> to the state topic.
 (See next.)
-An empty payload requests the device to publish its state without changing the state of the device.
+A command with an empty payload requests the device to publish its state without changing the state of the device.
 <br>
 <br>
 HomeVision objects <i>subscribe</i> to command topics so that external entities can control them.